6 Places You’re Most Likely to Catch Coronavirus

-Most professional and college sporting events are broadcast live, but fans attending in person should not hesitate to ask about the property’s cleaning and disinfection protocols, according to Dr. Lushniak.
+With the exception of religious services, most events are broadcast live, but those attending in person should not hesitate to ask about the property’s cleaning and disinfection protocols, according to Dr. Lushniak.
 “All this is about your personal and your family’s health,” he says.
 Here’s what people who’ve been infected with coronavirus want you to know.